 What is Valued & Rewarded

-The stories chosen to highlight successes or to be turned into case studies, show what is valued and rewarded in an organisation.
 Businesses have successes every day – but only a few stories get chosen as “good enough” for a website.
 Why were those ones chosen and not others?
 These stories show what is given status and rewarded.

 What Services Are Considered Important

 The products and services displayed on a website often has more to do with what the leader of an organisation pays attention to, values and measures, than what a client actually wants to know.
-I have seen sites where entire programs, products or services are not mentioned – simply because the CEO doesn’t personally value them.

 Who Really Holds The Power

 Who holds the reins of power in an organisation can often be seen on the About Us pages.
 Is the CEO worshipped as the “Big Man” in cargo cult like adoration?
 What order are the executives presented?
 How is their history told?
+What is the quality like for each of their profile photos?
 How many words does each executive get?
-If the office admin is the real power-holder in the business, usually the website includes every single person in the organisation.

 Leadership Style

 You can get clues on the leadership style from a website.
 Things to look for – is the website style and content traditional or charismatic?
 Is it reserved or engaging?
-Is the leadership chaotic and messy (the site will reflect this), or is it tightly controlled and everything linked back to a measurable outcome?
+Is the leadership chaotic and messy (the site content and structure will reflect this), or is it tightly controlled and everything linked back to a measurable outcome?

 The design of website is just as important as the words – does it look like it was built in the 90’s or is it sleek and modern?
 Can you view it on a mobile device or do you need a magnifying glass to read it?
 An outdated website can give you an idea about the style of leadership a business uses.